Zorotic/voidchan/README.md

-# VoidChan - Multi-Format, Multi-Source CDN that will fit your needs.
+# VoidChan - Multi-Format CDN that will fit your needs.
 *This project is in early stages and is subject to massive changes.*